Genesis 46 Commentary

 Statistics are important and the scriptures are full of them.
 I would call this the first numbering of the nation of Israel.
 Jacob has grown from 1 to 70

 Joseph meets his father and weeps.
 He weeps for a long time.
 It’s emotional.
 Jacob now feels ready to die.
 One piece had been missing.
 He can die because he has passed on the blessing.
-A man always feels incomplete without the hope of a stable posterity in his mind.
+A man always feels incomplete without the hope of stable posterity in his mind.
 He was designed for posterity.
 Jacob feels he is now done.
-THE LORD’S promise that Joseph would close his eyes (as he transitions) assures and insures posterity.
-Fathers should die before their children.
-The death of a son is not only painful but also a very crude termination of posterity.
+THE LORD’S promise that Joseph would close his eyes (as he transitions) assures and ensures posterity.
+Fathers shouldn’t die before their children.
+The death of a son is painful and a very crude termination of posterity.
 It spells the end of the story.
 Jacob’s own is different as the LORD assures him that Joseph’s own hands would close his eyes into eternity.